When is Big Basin Redwoods State Park open?

 3. Provide a safe, high-quality visitor experience in which overcrowding of parking lots and trails will not deter visitors from having the ability to seek out recreational experiences that allow for a connection to the natural environment.

 Make a reservation online.
-Reservations also are available by phone.
+Reservations are also available by phone.
 Leave a message at (831) 338-8867.

-Who will need to obtain a reservation?
+Who needs to obtain a reservation?

 How far in advance can I make a reservation?